You run your unit tests, and get a failure. How many times have you had to dig through the test code to try to understand what it’s complaining about?

 Consider the Bowling Game TDD Kata.
 The object of the exercise is to score a game of bowling.
 Instead of a test name like

 The simpler name assumes more domain knowledge about bowling.
 If the coders share that knowledge, we can use a simpler name, making the three parts implicit:

-The rules of bowling are widely known.
-But this isn’t true for most domains.
+The rules of bowling are widely known—but not by everyone.
+For most domains, they’re not even widely known.
 When in doubt, be explicit and spell out the operation, the input, and the outcome.

 Can we really describe the “unit of work” without using the method name?
 Yes, this can work when testing small types, like something with two non-private methods.
 When we’re uncomfortable taking this step, it could be that our type is too big.
 Following the Single Responsibility Principle should result in smaller types.

 Then when should we use method names?
 When the method name adds useful information.
 Much of what we do as iOS programmers is interact with Apple’s frameworks.
 A framework means we provide methods for Apple to call. iOS developers build up knowledge about what each method is for, and there are quite a few.
 For such code, it can make sense to include the method name—or some summary of it—in the test.

 Pick a Unit Test Naming Convention That Works for You